flywheel-apps/safe-python/readme.md

 I feel the need... the need, for speed!

-Could not interact with server, error was:
-HTTPSConnectionPool(host='docker.local.flywheel.io', port=8443): Max retries exceeded with url: /api/users/self (Caused by NewConnectionError('<urllib3.connection.VerifiedHTTPSConnection object at 0x7fe12385ceb8>: Failed to establish a new connection: [Errno 111] Connection refused'))
+Interacting with the server...
+Your name in Flywheel is Nathaniel Kofalt.

 Running some commands...
-Linux 4.15.0-54-generic
+Linux 4.15.0-55-generic
-There are 550 words in example.py.
+There are 559 words in example.py.

 Complete!
 ```

+## Other versions

+There are multiple versions of this gear for different purposes - most of them experimental.<br/>
+Check the [branches](https://github.com/flywheel-apps/safe-python/branches) page for a list.